 It is also important that you remove the lids from jars and plastic bottles and give containers and bottles a quick rinse out before placing them in the recycling bin.

-Do not place dangerous or unsanitary items into your recycling bin.
+Do not place dangerous or unsanitary items in your recycling bin.

 Just one contaminated bin, with oil or general waste, can spoil an entire truckload of recycling – That’s 350 bins worth of recycling (or 4 tonnes) – which would have to be dumped in landfill.